 For most people payment of the state pension normally begins not on the day you reach your pension age but on the next 'payday', which can be over a full week later.

 If you reach state pension age on a Monday you won't get your pension until the following week because the state pension begins on a 'payday' – which is always a weekday - and the day depends on the last two digits of your National Insurance number, with NI numbers ending in a 00-19 being paid on a Monday and numbers ending 80-99 on a Friday, for example.

 The only people who get their state pension from day one are those whose retirement age and birthday fall on the same day of the week.
-The rest have to wait up to six days.

-The rules for people who reached pension age before April 6, 2010 are different - their 'payday' is normally a Monday or a Thursday and they can apply to have it paid weeky in advance.
+The rules for people who reached pension age before April 6, 2010 are different - their 'payday' is normally a Monday or a Thursday and they can apply to have it paid weekly in advance.